thegenemyers/FASTK/README.md

   - [Profex](#profex): Display a FastK profile or convert to 1-code
   - [Logex](#logex): Combine kmer,count tables with logical expressions & filter with count cutoffs
   - [Symmex](#symmex): Produce a symmetric k-mer table from a canonical one
+  - [KmerMap](#kmermap): Produce a .bed file showing all the regions in a target covered by a set of k-mers

 - [C-Library Interface](#c-library-interface)
   - [K-mer Histogram Class](#k-mer-histogram-class)